castle-engine/castle-engine/README.md

 Documentation:

-- The [Getting Started](https://castle-engine.io/documentation.php) page describes what to install and how to compile.
-See also the "Compiling" section below for a short version.

 - [Manual](https://castle-engine.io/manual_intro.php) is the most recommended way to learn the engine.

 - [API reference](https://castle-engine.io/apidoc-unstable/html/index.html).

-  It is also available offline in the engine archive (if you downloaded the zip engine release), just open the file `doc/reference/index.html` in your WWW browser.
+    It is also available offline in the engine archive (if you downloaded the binary engine release), just open the file `doc/reference/index.html` in your WWW browser.

 - Numerous examples are provided in the `examples/` subdirectory.
-For example take a look at a simple FPS game example in the `examples/fps_game/` subdirectory.

 - [Guide to creating game data](https://castle-engine.io/creating_data_intro.php).